Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 If there's a detached garage, shop, ADU, or other structure, include it in the floor plan package.
 Show the main house floor plan and separate plans for additional structures.

-This is particularly valuable for rural properties or homes with shops and outbuildings.
+This is particularly valuable for properties with RV parking, workshops, or mother-in-law quarters.

 Common Questions About Floor Plans